2019–20 Premier League: Effects of the COVID-19 pandemic

 Financial services company Deloitte estimated that Premier League clubs would face a £1 billion loss of revenue for the 2019–20 season, £500 million being accounted for in rebates to broadcasters and loss of matchday revenue.

 Further tests for the virus were carried out on 11 and 12 June.
 Two unnamed people provided a positive result including one player from Norwich City who would be required to self-isolate thereby missing the first fixture of the restarted season.
 Following these tests there had been 16 positive results from 8,687 tests.

 Before the restart of games the Premier League produced a set of guidelines to be followed at all games.
 They stipulated that all matches must be played behind closed doors, with the number of key people allowed inside the stadium limited to 300.
 All stadiums are divided into three zones — red (includes pitch and technical areas), amber (stands) and green (stand concourses) — and there are restrictions on who is allowed to enter each.
 There is staggered entry on to the pitch for players and staff and no handshakes are allowed before kick-off.
 Deep cleaning of corner flags, goalposts, substitution boards and match balls takes place before and after each fixture as standard.
 Extra disinfection, such as of the substitution board after it is used, is likely during matches and at half-time.
 Additional measures include that players and coaching staff must observe social distancing rules when travelling to and from games, and post-match broadcast interviews must take place pitchside with press conferences conducted virtually.

 Teams

 Twenty teams competed in the league – the top seventeen teams from the previous season and the three teams promoted from the Championship.
 The promoted teams were Norwich City, Sheffield United and Aston Villa.
 Norwich City and Aston Villa returned to the top flight after absences of three years, while Sheffield United returned after a twelve-year absence.
-They replaced Cardiff City, Fulham (both teams relegated after one season back in the top flight) and Huddersfield Town (relegated after two years in the top flight).
+They replaced Cardiff City, Fulham (both teams relegated to the Championship after one season back in the top flight) and Huddersfield Town (relegated after two years in the top flight).
 Cardiff City's relegation means that this season was the first without a side from Wales since the 2010–11 season.